 Vascular dementia is the second most common form of dementia after Alzheimer disease.
 It's caused when decreased blood flow damages brain tissue.
 Blood flow to brain tissue may be reduced by a partial blockage or completely blocked by a blood clot.

-Symptoms of vascular dementia may develop gradually, or may become apparent after a stroke or after undergoing major surgery, such as heart bypass surgery or abdominal surgery.
+Symptoms of vascular dementia may develop gradually, or may become apparent after a stroke or major surgery, such as heart bypass surgery or abdominal surgery.

-Dementia and other related diseases and conditions are difficult to distinguish because they share similar signs and symptoms.
+Dementia and other related diseases and conditions are hard to tell apart because they share similar signs and symptoms.
 Although vascular dementia is caused by problems with blood flow to the brain, this blood flow problem can develop in different ways.
 Examples of vascular dementia include:

 - Multi-infarct dementia.
-This occurs after repeated small, often "silent," blockages affect blood flow to a certain area of the brain.
-The changes that occur after each blockage may not be apparent, but over time, the combined effect begins to cause symptoms of impairment.
+This occurs after repeated small, often "silent," blockages affect blood flow to a certain part of the brain.
+The changes that occur after each blockage may not be apparent, but over time, the combined effect starts to cause symptoms of impairment.
 Multi-infarct dementia is also called vascular cognitive impairment.

 The effect of decreased or no blood flow on the brain depends on the size and location of the area affected.
-If a very small area in a part of the brain that controls memory is affected, for example, you may experience "forgetfulness" that doesn't necessarily change your ability to carry on normal activities.
-If a larger area is affected, you may have difficulty thinking clearly or solving problems, or greater memory problems that do change your ability to function normally.
+If a very small area in a part of the brain that controls memory is affected, for example, you may be "forgetful" but it doesn't necessarily change your ability to carry on normal activities.
+If a larger area is affected, you may have trouble thinking clearly or solving problems, or greater memory problems that do change your ability to function normally.

 Researchers think that vascular dementia will become more common in the next few decades because:

 - Vascular dementia is generally caused by conditions that occur most often in older people, such as atherosclerosis (hardening of the arteries), heart disease, and stroke.

 - The number of people older than 65 years is increasing.